Baseball Mode

 How Many Innings in Youth Baseball?

 Youth baseball games tend to have fewer innings because of the younger players' limited attention span and physical development.
 The number of innings varies with age groups and specific league rules.
-For instance, Tee-ball games usually have three innings, Little League Minor games have six innings, and Junior and Senior league games often have seven innings.
+For instance, Tee-ball games usually have three innings, Little League games have six innings, and Junior and Senior league games often have seven innings.

 Shorter games in youth baseball aim to reduce player fatigue, minimize the risk of injuries, and maintain focus.